anybox/anybox.recipe.odoo/doc/old_readme.rst

     interpreter = erp_python

-With the ``server`` recipe, the ``interpreter`` option will be ignored, because it always creates an interpreter with preloaded objects to bootstrap openerp.
-Check the ``interpreter_name`` option below for more details.
+With the ``server`` recipe, the ``interpreter`` option will be ignored, because this recipe always creates an interpreter with preloaded objects to bootstrap openerp.
+Check :ref:`interpreter_name` for more details.

 Specific options
 ~~~~~~~~~~~~~~~~

 The recipe also adds a few specific options:

+.. _version:

 version
 -------